 - bile duct wall thickening or focal outpouchings

 A hallmark finding of ascending cholangitis on ultrasound is thickening of the walls of the bile ducts in the appropriate clinical setting.
-Ultrasound may also show biliary dilatation with stones +/- pus - debris material within the common bile duct.
+Ultrasound may also show biliary dilatation with calculi, with or without pus, which appears as debris material within the common bile duct.

-- inhomogeneous liver enhancement on arterial-phase CT (but this is non-specific and should be interpreted in the correct clinical context) 2,3
+Inhomogeneous liver enhancement on arterial-phase CT.
+This is a non-specific sign and should be interpreted in the correct clinical context 2,3.

 Treatment and prognosis

 - 1. Catalano OA, Sahani DV, Forcione DG et-al. Biliary infections: spectrum of imaging findings and management.
 Radiographics.
 2009;29 (7): 2059-80. doi:10.1148/rg.297095051 - Pubmed citation